 Governors have good attendance at meetings overall.
 Apologies for non-attendance are considered on an individual basis; Governors are aware through the code of conduct that non-attendance, which includes apologies not being accepted, will result in the removal of a Governor six months from the date of first non-attendance.
 To view the attendance at Governing Body meetings click here.

 The remit of the Governing Body and its committees

-The Governing Body and Senior Leadership Team completed a self-evaluation of the school in September 2015 taking into account examination results, the school’s internal monitoring of pupil progress and attainment, changes to the assessment of pupils and the curriculum and the recent Ofsted report.
-The self-evaluation then informed our School Improvement Plan which has prioritised the following three areas:
+The Governing Body and Senior Leadership Team completed a self-evaluation of the school and took into account the examination results, the school’s internal monitoring of pupil progress and attainment, changes to the assessment of pupils and the curriculum and the recent Ofsted report.
+The self-evaluation then informed our school improvement Plan which has prioritised the following three areas:

-- Improving the progress and achievement of students
+- Improving the progress and achievement of students, particularly Post-16